Skip to content

 At the top of the range are the plug-in hybrid engines.
 These again use the 1.6-litre turbo petrol engine but with an even larger battery pack and electric motor.
 You get a strong 265hp from this setup, giving both cars strong acceleration and more than 35 miles of electric-only running.

-Buyers looking at nearly new examples might also be able to locate a Tucson with a 1.6-litre diesel engine.
+Buyers looking at nearly new examples might also be able to locate a Sportage with a 1.6-litre diesel engine.
 These are much less common than petrol versions and are best suited to high-mileage drivers.

 Driving